slack_list_channels

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has no parameters, so schema description coverage is 100%.
-The description does not need to add meaning for non-existent parameters.
-Baseline score of 4 is appropriate.
+The input schema has zero parameters, so schema coverage is 100%.
+The description adds no parameter information, which is acceptable since none exist.
+Baseline of 4 is appropriate for no-param tools.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.